trendyminds/pura/README.md

 | gulp build | Build the project to the `dist/` directory.       |
 | gulp watch | Watch for changes to new files; the "dev" task.   |
 | gulp dev   | Watch for changes to new files; the "dev" task.   |

+### ESLint
+Because we now favor ES2015 (through Babel), the generator now uses ESLint to lint the JavaScript you author.
+It will warn you when using classes, imports, require, and more in an incorrect fashion.